leozhangcs/leozhangcs.github.io/index.md

 {::options parse_block_html="true" /}
 <details>
 <summary markdown="span">Older News</summary>
-[Mar-24] Our new work __Exploiting Class-Wise Rotation for Availability Poisoning Attacks in 3D Point Clouds__ has been accepted by the 29th _European Symposium on Research in Computer Security (ESORICS 2024)_!

-[Mar-24] Our new work __CryptGraph: An Efficient Privacy-Enhancing Solution for Accurate Shortest Path Retrieval in Cloud Environments__ has been accepted by the 19th _ACM ASIA Conference on Computer and Communications Security (ASIACCS 2024)_!

-[Mar-24] Our new work __Securely Fine-tuning Pre-trained Encoders Against Adversarial Examples__ has been accepted with shepherding by the winter round of the 45th _IEEE Symposium on Security and Privacy (Oakland 2024)_!

 [Dec-23] Glad to share that our three papers, __Towards Model Extraction Attacks in GAN-based Image Translation via Domain Shift Mitigation__, __Conditional Backdoor Attack via JPEG Compression__, __Revisiting Gradient Pruning: A Dual Realization for Defending Against Gradient Attacks__, have been accepted by the 38th _AAAI Conference on Artificial Intelligence (AAAI-24)_!

 [Nov-23] I have joined the editorial team of __IEEE Transactions on Dependable and Secure Computing__ as an associate editor.
 Please submit your good works!